 What do you need to make Pastelillos de Guayaba?

-The only ingredients you may need to shop for are the guava paste and- if you just can’t bring yourself to make Puff Pastry from scratch– a box of frozen puff pastry sheets.
+The only ingredients you may need to shop for are the guava paste (this is an old image, and I no longer recommend the brand in the photo).
+If you just can’t bring yourself to make Puff Pastry from scratch– a box of frozen puff pastry sheets.
 The other ingredients you, probably, already have: one large egg and a cup or cup and a half of powdered sugar.
 How badly you want to cough will determine how much sugar you’ll use.
 I jest!
 I kid!
 Probably I’m serious.

 Some equipment you will need is: a rolling pin, a half sheet pan, parchment paper or a silicone baking mat, a pastry brush, and a sifter.